-An RSP (Retirement Savings Plan) is a federally registered tax-deferral plan designed to encourage Canadians to save for their retirement.
-Funds and interest earned on investments are tax-sheltered as long as the earnings stay in the plan.
+An RSP (Retirement Savings Plan), also called an RRSP, is a federally registered tax-deferral plan designed to encourage Canadians to save for their retirement.
+Funds and interest or other earnings are tax-sheltered for as long as they stay in the plan.

-Tangerine provides both RSP Savings Accounts and RSP GICs across Canada, and RSP Investment Funds.
+Tangerine provides RSP Savings Accounts, and RSP GICs and RSP Investment Funds.
 Investment Funds are offered by Tangerine Investment Funds Limited, a wholly-owned subsidiary of Tangerine Bank.

 You can get more information on our RSPs here.

-You can withdraw from your RSP at any time.
-However, these funds will become part of your taxable income for that year and will be subject to a withholding tax, which can range as follows:
+Withdrawals from your RSP are treated as taxable income for that year and are be subject to a withholding tax, which range as follows:

 $0 - $5,000